-There is no denial that iPhone 7 has garnered enough attention in the last two quarters.
+There is no denying that iPhone 7 has garnered enough attention in the last two-quarters.
 But the company apparently failed to meet the expectations people had from iPhone 7. iPhone 7 and iPhone 7 Plus failed to attract as many people as iPhone 6s did during its launch.
 The queue for the latest phone was pretty short.
-Blame the shorter supply or unavailability of iPhone 7 Plus or probably the absence of some pathbreaking features in iPhone 7- looks like people did not find the latest variant fascinating enough to stand in a queue a day in advance to get hold of iPhone 7.
+Blame the shorter supply or unavailability of iPhone 7 Plus or probably the absence of some path-breaking features in iPhone 7- looks like people did not find the latest variant fascinating enough to stand in a queue a day in advance to get hold of iPhone 7.

 The online interest in iPhone 7 in China market went mute almost with no excitement as such among people.
 Wu Ting, a youth from Nanjing was surprised to find himself first in a line at a downtown Apple store in Shanghai on Friday.

 “I found last year that there were crowds of people, but this year almost no-one.
 I came an hour early thinking I’d have to wait a long time before getting seen,” Wu told to Reuters.

 China market kind of showed the real picture.
 This country accounts for the largest share of iPhone sales as well as the company’s revenue outside the United States.
 Hence, the first quarter of fiscal 2017 (or call it the fourth calendar quarter of 2016, ending on December 31, 2016) for Apple is going to play a very crucial role in determining Apple’s success or failure with its new iPhone 7.
 One should note that during the same quarter last year (Q4, 2015), China accounted for 24 percent of the company’s quarterly revenue.
 The majority chunk of this revenue belonged to iPhone sales alone.